Theatre-Tools/PyOSC/README.md

 ## About the Project

-I had issues getting the support I needed out of any of the other packages, so I deciede how hard can it be...
+I had issues getting the support I needed out of any of the other packages, so I decide how hard can it be...

 ## Contributing
 Contributors to this project are more than welcome, weather you have just started or are balls deap in open source contributions, I am happy for you to contribute to this project.
 However, I do have some requirements.

 - Be nice please, I want this to be a project that doesn't have a dark doomy cloud of "but the maintainers are hard to work with".